The Kingsway

 - Prioritizing long-term neighbourhood stability

-- Seeking a long-term family home
+- Established owner-occupiers seeking a long-term family home

 - Value architectural quality and neighbourhood prestige